Last Updated on

-Do you have a Facebook fan page, or are you thinking about starting one?
-Whether you have one or are just starting one you need to have a clear vision for your page.
-In this article discover some tips that will help you write an artist Facebook vision statement that will guide you towards your goals.
+Do you have a Facebook Business page for your art business, or are you thinking about starting one?
+In this post, I am going to share with you some tips that will help you write an artist Facebook vision statement that will guide you towards your goals.

 How To Write An Artist Facebook Vision Statement